niklaskobi/django-sso/README.md

 # Django SSO (Single Sign-On) [Beta]

-Realization of Single Sign-On for Django.
+Implementation of Single Sign-On for Django.

 Supported Django versions:

 - `3.*`
 - `4.*`

-*Recommended to force specify package version while installing package, this is for security and compatibility reasons.*
+*It's recommended to force specify package versions while installing packages.
+This is for security and compatibility reasons.*

-## How it works?
+## How does it work?

-You should install this library to Django-project, that you planning will the authorization gateway (will keep all user accounts).
-Then add this library to services wich you wanna to authenticate via SSO gateway and thats all!
+You should install this library to your Django project, that you plan to use as the authorization gateway (this instance will keep all user accounts).
+Then add this library to services which you wanna authenticate via the SSO gateway, add a little bit of configuration and that's all!

 ## Installation

 ### Server side

-1) Add to `INSTALLED_APPS` variable the module named `django_sso`.`gateway`
+1. Add the module named `django_sso.gateway` to the `INSTALLED_APPS` variable

 ```python
 # project/settings.py